-The Magic Seasons is a high quality child care program licensed by the Massachusetts Department of Early Care and Education.
-We are actively involved in the Department of Early Education and Care's Quality Rating Improvement System and the program is moving along the QRIS continuum.
+The Magic Seasons is a high quality child care program licensed by the Massachusetts

+Department of Early Care and Education.
+In addition, the center is accredited by and adheres to the ethical code of conduct set forth by the NAEYC, the National Association for the Education of Young Children.
+We are actively involved in the Department of Early

+Education and Care's Quality Rating Improvement System and the program is moving along the QRIS continuum.